CBDC-IoT/DigitalShell/README.md

 # DigitalShell Project

 DigitalShell is a CBDC project for providing basic currency functionalities, such as create, issue, transfer and redeem.
 The project is built on the Corda framework and proposes CBDC-targeted improvements.

+Performance:
-The project provides Sharding services in terms of notary node.
+1. The project provides Sharding services in terms of notary node.
+2. We slightly change the database configuration to improve search efficiency for wallets.

 ### Installation
 ---